Shape your learning journey

 Many entrepreneurs, product developers, marketers, and service managers, though, still lack the preparation to fully take advantage of the benefits of design and designers.
 Research shows that this lack of preparation is among the most common causes for failures in design-business collaborations.
 This module, therefore, will introduce participants to design thinking and practice, and will provide them with concepts and tools to improve their capacity to manage the collaboration with designers in the development of new products and services.

-In this course we consider the characteristics of the digital economy and digital technologies, and how these create both global and local opportunities for entrepreneurs.
+This elective considers the characteristics of the digital economy and digital technologies, and how these create both global and local opportunities for entrepreneurs, in the start-up nation of Tel Aviv.
 As well as considering those industries such as software, telecommunications, music, and other forms of digital content and services that have already seen significant entrepreneurial activity, we also investigate the entrepreneurial opportunities provided by emerging digital technologies such as Internet of Things, blockchain and artificial intelligence.

 The goals of the module are for the student to understand, critically evaluate, and apply:

 - Impacts of digitization on industry structure and competitive dynamics

 - The special nature of digital artefacts and infrastructures as economic goods

 - Characteristics of emerging digital technologies such as blockchain and AI

 - Entrepreneurial opportunities arising from the changing digital landscape